Welcome to Rush Medical College

-- The student must pass USMLE Step 1, USMLE Step 2 Clinical Knowledge and USMLE Step 2 Clinical Skills by deadlines set by OIME.
+- The student must pass USMLE Step 1 and USMLE Step 2 Clinical Knowledge by deadlines set by OIME

-- As a part of any remediation plan, COSEP may require additional weeks of instruction depending upon the progress made by a RMC student.
+- As a part of any remediation plan, COSEP may require additional weeks of instruction depending upon the progress made by an RMC student

 Applicants must meet the following minimum requirements to be considered for admission to the MD program:

 - U.S. citizenship, permanent residency of the United States or Deferred Action for Childhood Arrival (DACA) status

 - Completion of a bachelor’s degree from a four-year college or university accredited in the United States or a Canadian-based institution